raonadeem/Pyretic-statefull-firewall/README.md

 Pyretic is both a programmer-friendly domain-specific language embedded in Python and the runtime system that implements programs written in the Pyretic language on network switches.
-This project is an implementation of stateless and statefull fierwall using pyretic and POX controller.
+This project is an implementation of stateless and statefull firewall using pyretic and POX controller.
 Firewall also incorporate to detect and prevent the DDoS attack.

 Installation Steps: